2024's Last Great Sale

 how does a fiber laser engraver work

-The amplified laser beams are highly powerful.
-They are directed towards a converging lens.
+The amplified laser beams are highly power.
 The final laser coming out from the converging lens is capable of cutting metals.

-Diode Laser Engravers vs CO2 Laser Engravers vs Fiber Laser Engravers: Which Laser to Choose?
+Diode vs CO2 vs Fiber Laser Engraver: Which Laser to Choose?

 1. Materials the Lasers Can Cut and Engrave

-The decision to select a type of laser depends on the materials you want to engrave and cut and what the laser machine can do.
+The decision to select a type of laser first depends on the materials you want to engrave and cut.
 First of all, if a laser can cut certain materials, it can also engrave them.
-But if a laser is engraving certain materials, it is not necessary it will be able to cut them.
+But if a laser can engrave certain materials, it is not necessary it can cut them.
 For cutting, high power is needed compared to engraving.

 a.
 Materials Compatible with Dioder Laser Engravers